Is Jesus going to return and secretly "rapture" away the true Christian Church prior to the tribulation?

 But the pre-tribulation rapturists simply are overlooking too many scriptures here.
 Their implication is that the wrath is the Great Tribulation, hence Christians must be delivered from that.
-But they ignore that this is not the case.
-Notice the following:
+But they ignore that history shows that this is not the case.

 25 He shall speak pompous words against the Most High,

 Shall persecute the saints of the Most High,